Get answers to frequently asked questions about Ori and the Blind Forest: Definitive Edition on Windows 10.

 To see whether you're running an appropriate version of Windows on your device:

 If you don't see a version listed, you need to update before you can download the game.
-There are a couple of ways that you can do this:
+There are a couple of ways you can do this:

 Yes, you need to have DirectX 9.0c or later installed to play Ori and the Blind Forest: Definitive Edition.
 For the best experience, we recommend that you have DirectX 11 or later.

 To see if you have DirectX 9.0c installed: